nmoorthy524/mpv-Change-OSD-Media-Title/README.md

 # mpv-change-osd-title
-Sets the OSD title to also display percentage watched, current chapter, and number of frames dropped
+This script will set the OSD title to also display percentage watched, current chapter, and number of frames dropped and update it whenever one of the values has changed.

+Place the file in your mpv/scripts/ folder.